MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ## How do we get good at technical mentoring

-Now that I have briefly outline what technical mentoring and some of the reasons why it is so powerful, I want to share some tips we've learned around how to get good at it.
+Now that I have briefly outlined what technical mentoring and some of the reasons why it is so powerful, I want to share some tips we've learned around how to get good at it.
 Some of these are general tips relevant to any form of mentoring, others are specific to technical mentorship.

 I'm going to focus on mentoring software developers who are new in their career...for example, graduate software developers.
 I stress this because I believe as someone becomes more experienced the tools you use to mentor and the things you do change.